|

 Quick-Pickled Peppers

-My husband and I went to our local Farmer’s Market recently and I picked up some cool-looking Jimmy Nardello Italian sweet peppers with pickling in mind.
-I love topping sandwiches with sweet & spicy peppers so I decided to make my own version instead of buying them.
-I adapted a recipe I found on Farm & Larder by using fewer peppercorns & coriander seeds, and I used some Italian sweet peppers, along with some jalapenos for spiciness. and garlic & onion for flavor.
-The quick-pickled peppers were super easy to make and taste fantastic.
+My husband and I went to our local Farmer’s Market recently, and I picked up some cool-looking Jimmy Nardello Italian sweet peppers with pickling in mind.
+I love topping sandwiches with sweet & spicy peppers, so I decided to make my own version instead of buying them.
+I adapted a recipe from Farm & Larder by using fewer peppercorns & coriander seeds, and I used some Italian sweet peppers, along with some jalapenos for spiciness, and garlic & onion for flavor.
+The quick-pickled peppers were super easy to make and tasted fantastic.
 I have a feeling they will disappear quickly!

 Quick-Pickled Peppers